CassieShumway/blog/source/2014-03-27-example-article.html.markdown

 <h1>Looking Back</h1>
 <p>During my novice apprenticeship at 8th Light, I've learned a lot.
 It's exciting to look back and see how much I've learned in HTML and CSS but its even more exciting to know that there is <em>always</em> more to learn.</p>

 <p>These projects and blog posts focus on setting good practices and understanding the basic fundamentals of HTML and CSS.
 Having Adam as my mentor has meant a lot to me because it's been so encouraging to problem solve together and develop best practices.
-I'm hoping to learn more from Adam's design approach by writing cleaner and more modular code while maintaing design integrity.</p>
+I'm hoping to learn more from Adam's design approach by writing cleaner and more modular code while maintaining design integrity.</p>

 <p>I'd like to make this blog post dedicated to all the things I've learned thus far.</p>